HOW DID

 His herd has now grown to over 100 alpacas.
 He has animals from all over the world and in many different colors.
 They are kept in a wide variety of locations to ensure optimal breeding, as the pasture will not be ready until summer 2024.
 Due to import restrictions, he unfortunately still has many very good animals in Australia.

-In 2024, Katja Niendorf joins the company as a business partner.
-Her roots lie in a family dedicated to horses and agriculture.
-Even as a child, she was fascinated by the gentle New World camels, even if the dream of having her own herd of alpacas on her parents' farm never materialized.
+In 2024, Katja Niendorf joined the company as a business partner.
+She comes from a family dedicated to horses and agriculture.
+Even as a child, she was fascinated by these gentle New World camels, though her dream of having her own herd of alpacas on her parents’ farm never came to fruition.

-She has many years of experience in digital and agile transformation in management consulting and with the state of Berlin.
-She has also trained as a coach for llama/alpaca-based activities.
+She brings years of experience in digital and agile transformation from management consulting and her work with the State of Berlin.
+In addition, she has completed training as a coach for llama- and alpaca-assisted activities and is currently training to become a naturopathic practitioner specializing in psychotherapy.